Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 Creating a New Notebook

-Navigate to notebooklm.google.com and click “New Notebook.”
-Give it a descriptive name that matches your presentation topic — for example, “Q1 2026 AI Enterprise Adoption Report” or “Series B Investor Pitch Research.”
-A clear name matters because you may end up maintaining multiple notebooks over time, and you want to find your research quickly.
+Navigate to notebooklm.google.com and select “New Notebook.”
+A descriptive name that matches the presentation topic should be assigned, such as “Q1 2026 AI Enterprise Adoption Report” or “Series B Investor Pitch Research.”
+A clear name matters because multiple notebooks may be maintained over time, and the user must be able to locate the relevant research quickly.

-The most critical decision in your entire workflow happens here: source selection.
-NotebookLM’s output quality is directly proportional to the quality and diversity of your sources.
-Here are the best practices:
+The most consequential decision in the entire workflow occurs here: source selection.
+NotebookLM’s output quality is directly proportional to the quality and diversity of the sources.
+The recommended practices are as follows:

-- Aim for 8-15 sources — Fewer than 5 gives NotebookLM too little to synthesize.
-More than 20 can introduce noise and conflicting data that muddles the output.
+• Aim for 8–15 sources.
+Fewer than five gives NotebookLM too little material to synthesise; more than twenty may introduce noise and conflicting data that obscures the output.

-- Diversify source types — Mix quantitative reports (analyst reports, surveys) with qualitative content (interviews, opinion pieces, case studies).
-This gives you both data and narrative.
+• Diversify source types.
+Mix quantitative reports such as analyst reports and surveys with qualitative content such as interviews, opinion pieces, and case studies.
+This combination supplies both data and narrative.

-- Prioritize recency — For most business and tech presentations, sources from the past 12 months are most relevant.
-NotebookLM will not flag outdated statistics for you.
+• Prioritise recency.
+For most business and technology presentations, sources from the previous 12 months are most relevant.
+NotebookLM will not flag outdated statistics.

-- Include contrarian views — Upload at least one or two sources that challenge the prevailing narrative.
-This makes your presentation more credible and prepares you for tough Q&A.
+• Include contrarian views.
+At least one or two sources that challenge the prevailing narrative should be uploaded.
+Doing so increases credibility and prepares the speaker for demanding Q&A.

 Using the Chat Interface to Extract Presentation Content

-Once your sources are uploaded, the real magic begins.
-NotebookLM’s chat interface lets you ask questions across all your sources simultaneously, and it responds with cited answers.
-Here are the most effective prompts for presentation creation:
+Once sources are uploaded, the principal benefit of the system becomes available.
+NotebookLM’s chat interface accepts questions that range across all sources simultaneously and returns cited answers.
+The most effective prompts for presentation creation are listed below.

 For the opening hook: